D.J. McPhee D.J. McPhee3 February 2023 Open Science

 Almonds

-Nat Kelly’s article on Almonds is a fascinating deep dive in this (actual) nut.
+Nat Kelly’s article on almonds is a fascinating deep dive in this (actual) nut.
 Almonds are a high-protein food with many health-promoting properties.
 As he notes, they contain vitamins and minerals that are essential to the normal functioning of the human body.

 They’re rich in vitamin E, B9, magnesium and calcium.
-And, briefly, they can help with many facets such as helping with to balance out anxiety and depression, blood pressure, anemia, and may have aging-related benefits.
+And, briefly, they can help with many facets such as helping to balance out anxiety and depression, blood pressure, anemia, and may have aging-related benefits.
 For more details, check out the article.

 Issues with sustainability